fayazm21/Small-Object-Detection-Challenge-MVA-2023/README.md

 4. Run the Jupyter Notebook or Python script to train and evaluate the bird detection model.

 ## Snapshots and Demonstrations
-Snapshots of the project's results and interface are included for a quick overview of the project's capabilities.
+Snapshots of the project's result is included for a quick overview of the project's capabilities.
 ![snap1](result.png)

 License